Two-Factor Authentication

 What is 2FA?

 Two-Factor Authentication (2FA) adds an extra layer of security to your account.
-After entering your password, you must provide a second verification—such as a code from an authenticator app—before you can sign in.
-This helps protect your account even if your password is compromised.
+After you complete the first step of sign-in, you must provide a second verification—such as a code from an authenticator app—before you can access your workspace.
+This helps protect your account even if your password or sign-in method is compromised.

 Why it is recommended